mmccall0813/encore-lb-docs/other/authenticating.md

 To access an authorized endpoint, you need to include an authorization header with your request.
 The header should contain your API key in plaintext with "`Bearer `"  at the beginning.
+Alternatively, you can use the built-in Bearer auth with your HTTP lib if it's supported.

 Example of a valid auth header (assuming the API key exists on the server):
 ```